Tie pairing as Men of OTAA

 With this casual setup, we’ve put on a classic blue and white striped, button down oxford shirt and mixed it with a more formal silky regimental striped tie, all wrapped in a grainy unconstructed linen sport coat.

-The beige espadrilles contributes to a more casual vibe, matching the sport coat in terms of color and touch.
+The beige espadrilles contribute to a more casual vibe, matching the sport coat in terms of color and touch.

 As aspiring sartorial enthusiasts with a playful approach we always pay attention to details.
 All in all, when finding the right tie for the general outfit, we’re paying great attention to detail, making sure almost nothing is left to chance.
 Summed up, the main pointers will be, not to wear patterns or stripes, too adjacent, but when wearing stripes or patterns, we like to make sure, there’s a certain amount of contrast.
 The same thing goes for colours, fabrics and textures – contrast is a keyword.
 Learning clever ways to utilize the colour palette can really serve you well.
 With that being said, we still like being creative, when pairing items.
 Like some of the outfits above, we mix shades of the same color or same type of texture, as long as it’s thought out when put on.